StijnSommerijns/Databases-Advanced/README.md

 `sudo systemctl enable mongod`

-To open the mongo shell, type "mongo" in the terminal
+To access the mongo shell, type "mongo" in the terminal
+## Installing Redis
+This code can be found in the bash file named "Redis-script"

+`sudo apt update`

+`sudo apt install redis-server`

+To access the Redis shell, type "redis-cli" in the terminal